guptaprav/my_git_project/README.md

 git diff
 #git diff <filename>

-# Prepare git to save changes in tracked files for next commit
+# Stage changes in tracked files for next commit
 git add -u
+git commit

+# Stage and commit in one command
+git commit -a -m "Stage and commit" #with message